Coffee Brined Venison for Dad

 with Winter Squash Gratin from Tyler McNabb to his dad, PD McNabb

 Get yourself yourself a deer, or find someone who has one and talk them out of a choice piece of loin.
-Once you have your venison loin, prepare your brine and settle your piece of meat (cleaned of silver-skin) in there to rest for a bit.
-After it’s had a good long soak, start off by getting the Squash Gratin together, and cooking your glaze.
+Once you have it, prepare your brine and settle your piece of meat (cleaned of silver-skin) in there to rest a bit.
+After it’s had a good long soak, start off by getting the Squash Gratin together, and cooking the glaze.
 Now, when you’re mentally prepared, get your skillet hot and sear that loin.

 Coffee Brine